stryku/okon/README.md

-# okon - overpowered key occurence nailer
+# okon - overpowered key occurrence nailer
 Utilities for blazing fast offline searching for SHA1 keys in [Have I Been Pwned databases](https://haveibeenpwned.com/Passwords).

 (Actually, okon can handle any file that is formatted like HIBP files, which is in every line: